uwescience-open-badges/about/README.md

 For the Open Materials badge:

-1. Provide the URL, DOI, or other permanent path for accessing the materials (e.g. code, details of reagents, equipment, biological materials) in a public, open access repository.
+1. Provide the URL, DOI, or other permanent path for accessing the materials (e.g. code files, details of reagents, equipment, biological materials) in a public, open access repository.
 2. State whether or not there are sufficient information for an independent researcher to reproduce the reported methodology?
 If no, explain.

 Here is an example of a typical simple disclosure statement: